 I homeschool six kids (well, technically the oldest has graduated, but we haven’t yet managed to get him out of the house so I’m counting him), run an online business writing curriculum and blogging, and I have a clean house.
 Also, I’m lazy.

 Really, I’m lazy.
 If it is possible to take a shortcut, I do.
-If it is possible to procrastinate until it all goes away, I will.
+I procrastinate until it all goes away if possible.
 If a job can be put off, it is.

 So how can you possibly be a lazy, busy, homeschool mom and have a clean house?

 The kids should be doing almost all of the cleaning on a daily basis.
 They make the mess and they should clean it up.
 The kids track in the dirt and drop crumbs all over the floor so they sweep.
 Small people get toothpaste all over the bathroom sink and fill the garbage cans and “miss” at the toilet, so they clean it up.
 Kids are the ones that create the two or more dishwashers full of dishes every day so they wash, load, and empty the dishes.
 They create the daily loads of laundry so they do the wash.
 I’m not the culprit who spread Legos over the living room, train sets in the bedroom, and art projects all over the kitchen table, so I am not the one to tidy up those areas.

 Set Aside a Time For Chores